 And then, we have the dreaded edits.
 The reckoning, if the book accepted and gets as far as edits.
 This will happen if the pub sees something in the story.

-There are stages of editing acceptance, but as there is in the grieving process, for editing is a grieving process, if we’ve invested ourselves in every word, or if we can’t accept criticism, a necessary evil if we want to become an author.
+There are stages of editing acceptance, as there is in the grieving process.
+Editing is a grieving process, if you're invested in every word or if you can’t accept criticism, a necessary evil if we want to become an author.

 How many of these steps do you recognize?

 I had this story in my head and only I know how to tell it.

 They can edit all they want, but I’m going to reject all.
 No one is going to tell me how to write.